daningyn/nillion-add-chain-to-keplr-wallet-button/README.md

 ## Example Live:

-You can check out the live example at: https://add-nilchain-example.daningyn.xyz/
+You can check out the live example at: [Live example](https://add-nilchain-example.daningyn.xyz/)

+The library is on NPM: [NPM package](https://www.npmjs.com/package/add-nilchain-to-keplr-button)

 ## Features